valgaze/extension-toolkit/README.md

 - This will start the live widget and open a new browser window at `http://localhost:5173?autoload=true`

-- The live widget is where you'll test your extension in the actual Voiceflow chat widget and change code and see the changes instantly.
+- The live widget is where you'll test your extension in the actual Voiceflow chat widget in conversation flows, make changes to the code and see the changes instantly.

 - You can also test different scenarios and see if your extension submits data to the Voiceflow canvas as you expect.

+- **Note:** If you're using the live widget, you'll need to click "Run" in the Voiceflow canvas to see the changes in the live widget

 ![Live Widget](./assets/live_widget.gif)